xpack/web-jekyll/pages/dev-tools/riscv-none-embed-gcc/install.md

 ### Unpack

-To install GNU RISC-V Embedded GCC, unpack the archive and copy it to `/${HOME}/opt/xPacks/riscv-none-embed-gcc/<version>`:
+To manually install the xPack GNU RISC-V Embedded GCC, unpack the archive and copy it to `~/opt/xPacks/riscv-none-embed-gcc/<version>`:

 ```console
 $ mkdir -p ~/opt